 - Do you like being alone or with lots of people?

-- Whom would you share all your toys with?
+- With whom would you share all your toys?

 - The one thing that all your friends like about you?

-- If you were to write a book, what would it be on?
+- If you were to write a book, what would it be the topic?

 - Which is the one thing you’d like to try all by yourself, which Mom doesn’t let you?

 - Which teacher would you like to substitute for at school?